-She said that modern psychology attributes a child’s non-need driven crying to “mental hunger.”
+Dr. Montessori said that modern psychology attributes a child’s non-need driven crying to “mental hunger.”

 “And this is the truth.
 The child is bored.
 He is being mentally starved, kept prisoner in a confined space offering nothing but frustration to the exercise of his powers.
 The only remedy is to release him from solitude and let him join in social life,” she wrote.

 I take this to mean that Montessori approved of babywearing because of the stimulation and educational opportunities it provides for a baby.
-It opens up a whole new world to them.
+It opens up a whole new world to them

-Freedom of Movement
+Freedom of movement